 That’s a total of around $22 per month.
 If you utilize the $20 credit, you’re paying about $2 per month for all of those services.

-Additionally, don’t forget to check out any discounted annual plans that may be offered with these digital entertainment providers.
+Additionally, don’t forget to check out any discounted annual plans that these digital entertainment providers may offer.
 Just 1 of the $20 monthly digital entertainment credits could potentially make an annual plan a greater value.

-Of course, there are a number of combinations for which you could subscribe, but the bottom line is that you find value when using the credit for a subscription service you’ll actually use and enjoy.
+Of course, there are several combinations for which you could subscribe, but the bottom line is that you find value when using the credit for a subscription service you’ll actually use and enjoy.